 - Starting players on Thursday night

 With few exceptions, starting players in Thursday night games is a recipe for losing.
 Obviously, don’t bench a Top 25 player.
 But beware the Thursday night offensive duds because Thursday nights are the black hole for scoring.
+Why?
+Because teams are coming off a short week.
+It’s difficult to get your bodies ready for a collision sport on short rest.

 - Overvaluing the flash-in-the-pan weekly performers

 How many times has a player or two (or twelve) gone undrafted, had a few big scoring weeks early, drawn a lot of raves from fantasy owners, and then done squat the rest of the season?
 Often.
 So don’t abandon contributors for those flashes in the pan.
-Let other owners go hog wild over a flash-in-the-pan performance.

 - Stashing too many developmental players